felicson/conflugo/README.md

 File should contain the ancestor ID as a parent node for new documents tree.

 If the file doesn't exist program will quiet with zero code.

+This software was designed to be used inside the CI part, so we suggest that you provide configuration options during the build phase of the binary.

 ## Requirements
 |File|Description|